Set Up Mailgun

 ## Before You Start

-Mailgun sends through verified domains.
-Before connecting Mailgun to Mailrith, confirm the domain, region, and key you plan to use.
+Mailgun sends email only from verified domains.
+Before you connect Mailgun to Mailrith, confirm which Mailgun domain, API region, and API key you will use.

-- **A verified Mailgun sending domain:** this is the domain Mailgun has approved for sending.
+- **A verified Mailgun sending domain:** use a domain that Mailgun has approved for sending email.

 - **The correct region:** Mailgun accounts can use the US or EU API region.
-Mailrith must match the region where the domain exists.
+Choose the same region in Mailrith that Mailgun uses for the sending domain.

-- **An API key:** use a key that can send messages for the selected domain.
+- **An API key:** use a Mailgun key that has permission to send messages from the selected domain.

-- **A From email on the domain:** the From email needs to use the verified sending domain or otherwise be allowed by Mailgun.
+- **A From email on the sending domain:** use a From email whose domain matches the verified Mailgun sending domain you enter in Mailrith.

-- **Webhook access:** needed to forward permanent failures and spam complaints to Mailrith.
+- **Webhook access:** use webhook access so Mailgun can send permanent failures and spam complaints to Mailrith.

-Region mismatch is the most common Mailgun setup problem.
-If your domain is in the EU region but Mailrith is set to US, tests and event checks can fail even when the API key is correct.
+A region mismatch is the most common Mailgun setup problem.
+If your domain is in the EU region but the Mailrith connection uses US, test emails and event checks can fail even when the API key is valid.

 ## Mailrith Fields